-&lt;sup>30 According to VHA Directive 2010-025, Peer Review for Quality Management, June 3, 2010, this is a peer evaluation of the care provided by individual providers within a selected episode of care.
+&lt;sup>30 According to VHA Directive 2010-025, Peer Review for Quality Management June 3, 2010, this is a peer evaluation of the care provided by individual providers within a selected episode of care.
 This also involves a determination of the necessity of specific actions, and confidential communication is given to the providers who were peer reviewed regarding the results and any recommended actions to improve performance.
 The process may also result in identification of systems and process issues that require special consideration, investigation, and possibly administrative action by facility staff.
-(Due for recertification June 30, 2015, but has not been updated.)
+(Due for recertification June 30, 2015 but has not been updated.)

-&lt;sup>31 According to VHA Directive 1117, UM reviews evaluate the appropriateness, medical need, and efficiency of healthcare services according to evidence-based criteria.
+&lt;sup>31 According to VHA Directive 1117, Utilization Management Program, July 9, 2014 (amended January 18, 2018), UM reviews evaluate the appropriateness, medical need, and efficiency of healthcare services according to evidence-based criteria.